harness/terraform-provider-harness/README.md

 The Terraform Harness provider is the official plugin that allows you to manage Harness CD resources.

+## Disclaimer

+This product is not supported by the Harness Customer support team.
+If you have any questions please open a [new issue](https://github.com/harness-io/terraform-provider-harness/issues/new) or join our slack [channel](https://harnesscommunity.slack.com/archives/C02G9CUNF1S).

 ## Quick Starts

 - [Example project](https://github.com/harness-io/terraform-demo)